 Our departments produce Annual Undergraduate Department Assessment Reports that emphasize progress, improvement, reflection, analysis, and faculty engagement in the assessment process.
 Our Assessment Guide for Undergraduate Faculty effectively supports our faculty in their assessment efforts and provides timelines, assessment procedure outlines, templates, and more.
 Several of our faculty and staff have been participating in the HLC Assessment Academy to further improve the quality of our learning environment and enhance our professional development and awareness of current trends and best practices.

-Through ongoing collaborations and involvement, the Academic Assessment Committee, Faculty, and Director of Institutional Effectiveness acknowledge the recursive nature of assessment and continually strive towards enhancing the quality of all programs.
+Through ongoing collaborations and involvement, the Institutional Assessment Committee, Faculty, and Director of Institutional Effectiveness acknowledge the recursive nature of assessment and continually strive towards enhancing the quality of all programs.

 When | What | Who |